kristin-henry-sf/dataPython/README.md

 # dataPython

-The purpose of this project is to create a tool for cleaning up messy spreadsheets into well-formed csvfiles ready for analysis and saving to a database.
+The purpose of this project is to create a tool for cleaning up messy spreadsheets into well-formed csv files ready for analysis and saving to a database.
 Written in Python.

-Currently, it's a commandline tool.
+Currently, it's a command line tool.

 ## First, Quick and Dirty version
 Python 2.7 (for now)